Articles , Glossary

 Make no mistake, positive user experience is the key thing for user retention.
 In the case of e-commerce, the four key aspects of UX are quite clear:

-Among the core aspects dealing with the mentioned issues and considered from the early stages of design like UX-wireframing and user research, we would mention the following.
+Among the core aspects addressing the issues mentioned and considered from the early stages of design, such as UX wireframing and user research, we would mention the following.

 Intuitive navigation

-- how they can choose between the option for the same item (color, size etc.)
+• how can they choose between the options for the same item (color, size, etc)

 Every button, link, and card can play a crucial role and change the conversion significantly.
 What’s vital to bear in mind: in terms of intense competition we have in e-commerce now, buyers aren’t ready to wait or waste their time on unnecessary operations.
-What they demand from e-commerce is the experience which is faster, easier, and more convenient compared to going to the actual store.
+What they demand from e-commerce is an experience that is faster, easier, and more convenient compared to going to a physical store.
 If you don’t give it to them, they will look for it somewhere else.

 Sales funnel

-Sales funnel (in other words — purchase funnel) is a technique that moves the customer through several stages of involvement providing him/her with necessary information about the product and benefits persuading to make a purchase.
-As we described before in the book, basic sales funnel includes the following stages:
+Sales funnel (in other words — purchase funnel) is a technique that moves the customer through several stages of involvement, providing him/her with necessary information about the product and benefits, persuading them to make a purchase.
+Basic sales funnel includes the following stages:

-- Decision (Engagement).
-User gets final vital arguments engaging him/her to make a decision; it can be short summing-up about core benefits of the offer, data about additional bonuses or special offers, engaging call to actions and explanation of purchase process.
+• Decision (Engagement).
+User gets final vital arguments engaging him/her to make a decision; it can be a short summing-up about core benefits of the offer, data about additional bonuses or special offers, engaging call to actions, and explanation of the purchase process.

 Effective presentation of the items